 Background Climate change as social determinant threatens human health through its effect on undernutrition and food insecurity.
 In Karnataka, climate change is dramatically affecting agriculture after the year 2000 by declining trend of rainfall and rise in temperature, resulting in decrease in yield and increase in cost of cultivation.
-At the same time, poverty and indebtedness
+At the same time, poverty and indebtedness are the most important factors leading to migration, and are associated with malnutrition and poor health status.
+The present study investigates climate change as a cause of migration and as determinant of health and nutrition of migrant children.

 Methods Between June and September 2015, we conducted semi-structured interviews with mothers of migrant families from two construction colonies, having children aged 0-19 years and attending migrant labourer school in Bangalore urban.
 Of a purposeful sample of 77 households, all mothers were interviewed and 140 children underwent anthropometric examination.
-Primary data were causes of migration, mother and children nutritional outcome, gender, social class, socio-demographic factors, illness profile, information on maternal & child health, and access to health services.
+Primary data were causes of migration, mother and chilgender. dren nutritional outcome, social class, socio-demographic factors, illness profile, information on maternal & child health, and access to health services.
 Informed consent from the respondent was obtained.